Code-Institute-Submissions/TutorShip/README.md

    - The create profile and edit profile pages are identical except for their buttons.
 The create profile submit button inserts the form data to to *Users* collection on the database.
    - The edit profile has two buttons - *Cancel* and *Update*.
 The cancel button links the user back to their profile cancelling the edit profile process.
 The update button updates the databas with the new form information.

+### Email subscription
+   - The home page features a notification section where users can subscribe to receive updtes via email about the TutorShip service.
+Flash messaging is included to inform the user if they have subscribed successfully.

 ### Flash Messaging
    - Flash messaging is used to respond to user form inputs highlighting any issues or providing positive feedback on form submission.
 Two flash messaging styles are used, *success* and *warning* Bootstrap alerts.